 A lawyer shall not make a false or misleading communication about the lawyer or the lawyer's services.
-A communication is false or misleading if it: (a) contains a material misrepresentation of fact or law, or omits a fact necessary to make the statement considered as a whole not materially misleading; (b) is likely to create an unjustified or unreasonable expectation about results the lawyer can achieve or has achieved; or (c) contains a testimonial or endorsement that violates any portion of this Rule.
+A communication is false or misleading if it contains a material misrepresentation of fact or law, or omits a fact necessary to make the statement considered as a whole not materially misleading.